littleadam/PMtool/README.md

 The tool should have graphical representation of stats and have predictive analysis for item closure

 the tool also has various document formats for the project

+tthe project will have all documents format and creator for the project, details on the scrum,resource  contribution details , priorities, meetings, unread emails etc